Q & A’s

 When will line construction occur?

-Transmission line construction for the Muddy Creek to Ord line began in January 2017 and will be completed in March 2018.
+Transmission line construction for the Muddy Creek to Ord line began in January 2017 and was completed on March 22, 2018.